ChongyaSong/YouML/README.md

 (beginners could download and use any installer to simplify the installation)<br />
 https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html

-2. Opening a command prompt/terminal and navigating to the uncompressed folder YouML.<br />
+2. Opening a command prompt/terminal and navigating to the uncompressed folder YouML-main.<br />
    Reminder: installing YouML outside the folder YouML will result in `ModuleNotFoundError`).

 3. `conda config --append channels conda-forge`<br />